Dani Osvaldo: Personal life

 Osvaldo met the Argentine actress Jimena Barón by phone, under the suggestion of actress Eugenia Tobal.
 He was playing in Italy at the time, and returned to Argentina to meet her under the pretense of a legal problem.
 She left the cast of Sos mi hombre and moved to Italy with him, and he left his wife Elena Braccini and his two daughters.
 He had a son with Jimena, and both of them returned to Argentina when he signed for Boca Juniors.
 He broke up with Barón in 2015, under controversial circumstances.

-Osvaldo has expressed his interest in music, with 'Wild Horses' by the Rolling Stones being his favourite song.
+Osvaldo has expressed his interest in music, with "Wild Horses" by the Rolling Stones being his favourite song.
 Osvaldo also has interest in playing the guitar.
-Osvaldo favourite rock bands are Rolling Stones, The Beatles, The Doors, AC/DC and Guns N' Roses.
+Osvaldo's favourite rock bands are Rolling Stones, The Beatles, The Doors, AC/DC and Guns N' Roses.

 In March 2024, Osvaldo revealed that he had been undergoing treatment for his struggles with depression, which had led to his addictions to alcohol and drugs.